top of page

 2. On the ground at detention centers

-3. Perspectives from people directly affected by the raids
+3. Perspectives of people directly affected by the raids

 This video interview features the Sanchez family, asylum seekers from Venezuela who were arrested by ICE after attending a routine court hearing despite following every legal step in their process.
 Held for 48 hours in Los Angeles’ B-18 facility without proper food, water, or beds, the family—including their toddler—endured inhumane conditions that violate basic standards of due process and dignity.